XACKIES/LC-Ladder-Bandpass-RF---Filter-Design-436MHz-at-KNACSAT-3/README.md

 created by [Kittiphop Phanthachart](https://bento.me/mac-kittiphop) (a 2nd-year Engineering student)

 ## Introduction
 In May 2024 - July 2024 .I joined the KNACSAT 3 project as a side project to work with my friend.
-So my responsibility is to design a 436MHz LC Ladder RF bandpass filter with a bandwidth of 30MHz but the bandwidth can be used as 5.5MHz (S11 accepted).
+So my responsibility is to design a 436MHz LC Ladder RF bandpass filter with a bandwidth of 30MHz but the bandwidth can be used as 5.5MHz (S11 accepted) to be used as a prototype for use with Pico satellite transceivers.
 This project helped me develop my skills in RF Electronics Field.

 -- "Thank you KNACSAT 3"--